kids-first/kf-lambda-member-update/README.md

 ## :nut_and_bolt: Development
-To run the unit test(s) do `run-unit-tests.sh`
+To run the unit test(s), from the root of the project directory do `scripts/run-unit-tests.sh`

-To obtain a terminal with all the dependencies do `run-sh-with-pip-requirements.sh`.
+To obtain a terminal with all the dependencies do `scripts/run-sh-with-pip-requirements.sh`.
 Then, you can do
 ```
 black path_to_your_file.py